reasonml/reason-react/src/README.md

 Files overview:

+## Bindings

+- `React`: bindings to React.
-- `ReactDOMRe`: bindings to ReactDOM.
+- `ReactDOM`: bindings to ReactDOM.
-- `ReactDOMServerRe`: bindings to ReactDOMServer.
+- `ReactDOMServer`: bindings to ReactDOMServer.
 - `ReactEvent`: bindings to React's custom events system.
-- `ReasonReact`: core React bindings.
-- `ReasonReactOptimizedCreateClass`: our reasonReact component initialization uses React's createClass under the hood.
-This file's a tweaked version of it, with all the dependencies, warnings and invariants commented out (we don't need any of them anymore!
-Our types obsoleted them =D).
+- `ReactDOMStyle`: bindings to create `style` objects.

+## Extra

+- `ReactTestUtils`: helpers for testing your components
+- `ReasonReactErrorBoundary`: component to catch errors within your component tree
+- `ReasonReactRouter`: a simple, yet fully featured router with minimal memory allocations